-The three-fifths compromise is an infamous passage in the US Constitution.
+The three-fifths compromise is an infamous passage in the United States Constitution.

-The constitutional conventional introduced this compromise as a way of bridging the interests of Southern and Northern states.
+The Constitutional Conventional introduced this compromise to bridge the interests of southern and northern states.
 This compromise proved to be a temporary measure.

 What was the 3/5 compromise?

 The 3/5 compromise determined that three out of every five slaves were counted when establishing a state’s total population.
 The total population count was, in turn, used to determine taxation and representation.

 Article I, Section 2, Clause 3 of the United States Constitution outlines how representatives and taxes must be split between states.
 The compromise itself is the phrase

 meaning that every five slaves in a state would count as three free people to determine how many congresspeople a state would be allotted.

 The Fourteenth Amendment has since superseded the three-fifths compromise.
 Not only did the fourteenth amendment remove the three-fifths clause, but it also included language that attempted to reduce states’ congressional representation if they prevented eligible voters from voting.

 While the three-fifths compromise brought all states on board to ratify the constitution, regional differences and continuing debates over slavery, representation, and laws ultimately caused a bloody civil war.